What is necrotizing pancreatitis?

 - Autoimmune diseases

-- Conditions that run in your family that harm the pancreas.
-These include cystic fibrosis.
+- Conditions that run in your family that harm the pancreas, such as cystic fibrosis

 Who is at risk for necrotizing pancreatitis?